Yes—self-exclude at the casino, set deposit limits in your account, or ask your mobile network to bar premium-rate transactions entirely.

 - Risk of “bill shock” if you forget payments are deferred.

-Where Can You Use Fonix to make Casino deposits?
+Where can you use Fonix to make casino deposits?

 Fonix appears at an increasing number of UKGC-licensed casinos, especially mobile-first slot sites.
 For example, the brand Duelz integrated Fonix in 2024.
 Look for “Pay by Mobile” in the cashier or PayForIt– even if Fonix isn’t name-checked, it may power the backend.